jkaashoek/radar/DESIGN.md

 This application uses Python Flask as the background.
 Flask was chosen due to familiarity and the ability to use SocketIO with it.
-It was difficult to initially get SocketIO running because the CS50 shim breaks it.
+It was difficult to initially get SocketIO running because the CS50 shim initially broke it.
 Furthermore, it was incompatible with the version of FireFox downloaded on my virtual box that I switched to.
 In addition to socketIO, the site uses Sqlite3, Javascript, Jquery and Flask's templating language.

-A challenge in using socketIO with Flask is that Flask encourage multi-page applications, but when a user changes from one page to another, a new Javascript starts running and the socket for socketIO must set up again.
+A challenge in using socketIO with Flask is that Flask encourage multi-page applications, but when a user changes from one page to another, a new Javascript starts running, and the socket for socketIO must set up again.
 A single page web application did not make a lot of sense, however, for this website.
 To solve this problem, the decision was made that once a user logs in, they connect and disconnect from a socket whenever a new webpage is loaded.
 This adds some communication overhead between browser and server.
 In addition, there is slight overhead when keeping a list of currently active users because this list is then updated much more often than it would if a user was connected to the same socket while they are logged in.
 The server keeps track of all these connections in